 Winter cherry is plant that grows in southeast Asia and its leaves and fruit are commonly used for medicinal purposes.
 Winter cherry extract can also be used in skincare to protect skin from atmospheric pollution and blue light.

-Our new 100% mineral offering, Zincscreen 100% Mineral Lotion SPF 40 contains winter cherry.
+Our 100% mineral offering, Zincscreen 100% Mineral Lotion SPF 40 contains winter cherry.
 It’s the perfect daily lotion for sensitive or acne-prone skin and for anyone who is looking for a completely mineral SPF to wear on the regular.

 The bottom line: